o2r-project/erc-spec/docs/spec/index.md

 Besides the files mentioned in this specification, the base directory may contain any other file and directories.

-### Main file
+### Main document & display file

 An ERC MUST have a _main document_, i.e. the file which contains the text and instructions being the basis for the scientific publication describing the packaged analysis.
-The main documents name SHOULD be `paper` with an appropriate extension, e.g. `.tex`.
+The main document's name SHOULD be `main` with an appropriate extension and media type.

-### Display file
+For example if the main document is RMarkdown, then the extension should be `.Rmd` and the media type `text/markdown`.

 An ERC MUST have a _display file_, i.e. the file which is shown to the user first when he opens an ERC in a supporting platform or tool.
-The display file SHOULD be named `paper` with an appropriate extension, e.g. `.pdf` or `.html`.
+The display file's name SHOULD be `view` with an appropriate extension and media type.
+For example if the main document is Hypertext Markup Language (HTML), then the extension should be `.htm` or `.html` and the media type `text/html`.

+The display file is often "rendered" from the main file.

 ## Nested runtime

 The embedding of a representation of the original runtime environment, in which an analysis was conducted, is crucial for supporting reproducible computations.
-This section defines two such representations, one documenting and one executable.
+This section defines two such representations.
+First, an executable image.
+Second, a manifest documenting the image's contents.

-The format of these representations is undefined and SHOULD be stated more precisely in an extension.
+The format of these representations is undefined here and can be stated more precisely in an extension to this specification.

-A concrete runtime extension may choose to embed the runtime environment or to rely on constructing it from the manifest.
+A concrete runtime extension may choose to (a) embed the runtime environment in the image, or (b) to rely on constructing the runtime environment from the manifest.

 ### Runtime environment or image

-The base directory SHOULD contain a runnable image, e.g. a binary, of the original analysis environment that can be used to re-run the packaged analysis.
+The base directory SHOULD contain a runnable image, e.g. a "binary", of the original analysis environment that can be used to re-run the packaged analysis using a suitable software.

+The image file may be compressed.
-The file SHOULD be named `image` with an appropriate extension, such as `.tar` or `.bin`.
+It SHOULD be named `image` with an appropriate extension, such as `.tar` or `.bin`, and have an appropriate mime type, e.g. `application/vnd.oci.image.layer.tar+gzip`.

 The output of the image execution can be shown to the user to convey detailed information on progress or errors.